Divsatwork/rss-feeder/README.md

 The UI has been taken from a pen from codepen.io and is under the MIT license.

 In order to run this locally, simply take the pull of the repo.
+Pip install the requirements.txt in the rss-feeder-server folder.

 - To run the server:
 1.Browse to the rss-feeder-server folder.
-2.Run 'python server.py'
+2.Run 'python server.py'.
 3.If PEM passphrase is asked: enter '1234'

 - To run the dashboard: